embroider-build/embroider/docs/v2-faq.md

 Unlike v1 addons, v2 addons can dynamically import not only external packages but also their own code, like simple modules or even components.
 You need to make sure though, that these modules are not eagerly loaded elsewhere through static imports.
-This especially applies to "app re-exports", which basically make the consuming app (statically) import your addon code on your behalf.
-So when using the common rollup setup with `addon.appReexports()`, make sure the components you want to be able to load lazilly are not covered by the glob patterns supplied to that rollup plugin!
+This especially applies to "app re-exports", which basically makes the consuming app (statically) import your addon code on your behalf.
+So when using the common rollup setup with `addon.appReexports()`, make sure the components you want to be able to load lazily are not covered by the glob patterns supplied to that rollup plugin!

 ### How can I write code depending on the context of the app or its dependencies?